-As Fatih and his uncle Mustafa tended to cutting along the lines, his father Metin kept busy on the other lanes making sure that the thickness was uniform.
+As Fatih and his uncle Mustafa worked together to cut along the lines, his father Metin kept busy on the other lanes making sure that the thickness was uniform.
 He would measure the depth with a long blade and start shaving if the area was too thick, continuing along the length of the lane scraping thin shavings of soap to even the thickness.

 While photographing them performing their craft, I wanted to create photographs that were not frozen in time but showed them moving, working.
 You will notice many of the photographs will show motion blur although I used a flash to illuminate the area.
 I did not want the flashlight to dominate an area and leave the rest in the dark.
 So, I used a slow shutter speed, mostly about 1/15 seconds which used what little light there was in the area and allowed some motion blur to record, showing the men actually working.

 Before I left Ayvalik, the soap master Metin brought me a bag of soaps he made at home in his balcony.
 We enjoyed them while they lasted, they have a nasty habit of dissolving in the water!!